-Robertson & Quattlebaum 635 North Academy Street Greenville, SC 29601 Partner b.
-Describe:

-I have not served as a mediator or arbitrator in alternative dispute resolution proceedings.

 i. the general character of your law practice and indicate by date when its character has changed over the years.
 1989 - 1996: I began my legal career as an associate at Nelson Mullins Riley & Scarborough, LLP.
 Nelson Mullins had a training program that rotated young associates into different areas of the law.
 After completing the training program, I started in the corporate law group.
 But while in that group, I helped try a business litigation case and handled many bankruptcy litigation matters.
 Those experiences convinced me to move into litigation.
 As a litigation associate, I focused primarily on civil defense litigation.
 I handled a wide variety of cases including contract disputes, landlord-tenant disputes, and bank and bankruptcy litigation.
 1996 - 1997: I left Nelson Mullins in 1996 as a senior associate to practice law with a partner at Robertson & Quattlebaum.
 I handled a few plaintiff-side cases and represented individual clients.

-1997 - Present: I returned to Nelson Mullins as a partner in 1997.
+1997 - March 16, 2018: I returned to Nelson Mullins as a partner in 1997.
 I began to develop experience in the defense of products liability cases in addition to my business litigation work.
-That work grew over time so that presently, the majority of my practice is the defense of product liability actions with an emphasis on representing tire manufacturers.
-However, I continue to handle civil business litigation and intellectual property matters.

-ii. your typical clients and the areas at each period of your legal career, if any, in which you have specialized.
+That work grew over time so that the majority of my practice consisted of the defense of product liability actions with an emphasis on representing tire manufacturers.
+I continued, however, to handle civil business litigation and intellectual property matters as a partner at Nelson Mullins. ii. your typical clients and the areas at each period of your legal career, if any, in which you have specialized.
 1989 - 1996: As an associate, I represented a variety of individual and corporate clients.
 Most of my work was for defendants in civil litigation.
-Examples of those type of clients include textile companies in contract disputes; banks in litigation with customers; doctors and medical practices in medical practice break-ups; and companies seeking to enforce noncompete agreements and prevent disclosures of trade secrets.
+Examples of those type of clients include textile companies in contract disputes; banks in litigation with customers; doctors and medical practices in medical practice break-ups; and companies seeking to enforce non-compete agreements and prevent disclosures of trade secrets.
 I also handled occasional plaintiff cases for injured individuals.
 1996 - 1997: As a partner at Robertson & Quattlebaum, I primarily represented individual clients.

-1997 - Present: As a partner at Nelson Mullins, I have primarily represented larger companies in products liability cases.
-In that area, my clients have included and still include manufacturers of consumer lighters, textile machinery, heavy equipment and tires.
-In the business litigation context, examples of my clients include a chemical manufacturer in supply contract litigation, a railroad product manufacturer in litigation brought by disgruntled shareholders over a merger, and a textile company in patent litigation.
+1997 - March 16, 2018: As a partner at Nelson Mullins, I primarily represented larger companies in products liability cases.
+In that area, clients included manufacturers of consumer lighters, textile machinery, heavy equipment and tires.
+In the business litigation context, examples of former clients include a chemical manufacturer in supply contract litigation, a railroad product manufacturer in litigation brought by disgruntled shareholders over a merger, and a textile company in patent litigation. - c.

-- c.
 Describe the percentage of your practice that has been in litigation and whether you appeared in court frequently, occasionally, or not at all.
 If the frequency of your appearances in court varied, describe such variance, providing dates. - i.
 Indicate the percentage of your practice in:

-1 0 1

-federal courts: 33%
+1. federal courts: 33%

-state courts of record: 67%
+2. state courts of record: 67%

-other courts: 0%
+3. other courts: 0%

-administrative agencies: 0%
+4. administrative agencies: 0%

-federal courts: state courts of record: other courts: administrative agencies:

-- ii.
+ii.
 Indicate the percentage of your practice in:

-- civil proceedings: 98%

-criminal proceedings: 2%